RasmusNylander/Karl-Johan/README.md

 - Create requirement file (so all our envs are the same)
 - Make sure all have acess to HPC and know how to use it
 - Create a problem description

+## Questions for superviser meeting:
+- Is hand-in only a slide deck with comments, and how elaborate should the comments be?
+- Since there is only 5000 images, should we do some image augmentation, and which methods would be a good idea, rotating, scaling, bluring?